agentrules-sh/agentrules/packages/cli/README.md

 ### `agentrules init [directory]`

 Initialize a rule config in a platform directory.
-The command guides you through the required fields for publishing.
+The command guides you through the publishing fields (with sensible defaults).

 ```bash
 agentrules init [directory] [options]